“It is easier to motivate people to do something difficult than something easy.” ~Sheri L. Dew

 Allow Your Stars to Shine

 Give your team a problem to tackle, so they can generate their own creative solutions.
 If you need to bring an idea to upper management, create the idea as a team.
 Give credit where it’s due when you present it, of course—execs will be impressed that you’re fostering ingenuity among your people, and your team will feel valued.
 Your employees will also relish the chance to contribute in meaningful ways to the organization’s success, and your top talent will soar when their creative abilities are unleashed.
+Cultivating their leadership abilities will bolster engagement and loyalty.

 Share Gratitude Often